-In "Real-Time Ethernet I", we introduced the basic concepts of Ethernet's capacity to deliver a real-time (RT) communication system.
-"Real-Time Ethernet II" introduces some of the RT solutions available to industry today^{}: PROFInet, EtherCAT and ETHERNET Powerlink.
-It also provides an introduction to a single standard, IEEE 1588 that is growing in popularity amongst RT Ethernet developers to provide submicrosecond synchronization accuracy of distributed clocks over Ethernet.
+In "Real-Time Ethernet I", Part I, we introduced the basic concepts of Ethernet's capacity to deliver a realtime communication system.
+"Real-Time Ethernet II' introduces some of the real-time solutions available to industry today: EtherNet/IP, PROFInet, EtherCAT and ETHERNET Powerlink.
+This article also provides an introduction to a single standard, IEEE 1588, that is growing in popularity amongst real-time Ethernet developers to provide sub-microsecond synchronization accuracy of distributed clocks over Ethernet.